Hong Kong (TV series): Synopsis

 Hong Kong was loosely based on the film Soldier of Fortune, which had Michael Rennie in a police inspector role similar to Lloyd Bochner's.
 Kruschen appeared in the film as well, in a role different from the one he played in the series.
 The series premiered on Wednesday, September 28, 1960, and ceased new episodes on March 29, 1961; repeats continued until September 27.
-Hong Kong ran opposite NBC’s Wagon Train, when midway in the season Ward Bond died in Dallas, and his trail boss character, Seth Adams, was succeeded without explanation by John McIntire as Chris Hale.
-CBS at the hour offered the short-lived The Aquanauts, renamed at mid-season as Malibu Run.
+Hong Kong ran opposite NBC's Wagon Train.